 3. Other Asian Chili Sauces

-Chili Garlic Sauce - This is coarse textured chili sauce with garlic that comes usually in a round plastic container with a green cap, from Huy Fong Foods.
+Chili Garlic Sauce – This is coarse textured chili sauce that comes usually in a round plastic container with a green cap, from Huy Fong Foods.
 (There’s a rooster on the label.)
 You will see this in a lot of Vietnamese restaurants.
-It has very pungent and sour taste with lots of saltiness.
+It has very pungent and sour taste with lots of saltiness and spicy kick.
 I love putting it on top of Pho or anything that tastes bland.
 I prefer not to cook with it as it’s a bit messy.

-Sriracha Sauce – More smooth type of chili sauce.
+Sriracha Sauce – More smooth type of chili sauce that has a little tang.
 This is sold in a tall tube with pointy tip.
 It’s used sometimes as a garnish on top of spicy tuna or other kinds of spicy sushi rolls.
 Sriracha has a cleaner taste compared to Sambal Oelek, and can be mixed with mayonnaise.
 I have only seen and used the Hui Fong Foods brand Srirach Sauce.

 Sambal Oelek (Ground fresh chili paste) – This looks very similar to Chili garlic sauce and also comes in similar looking plastic jar, but with a golden label.
 I have never used it, but Huy Fong explains that it has only chili, not garlic.

 Thai Sweet Chili Sauce – This is a really nice chili sauce that’s not too spicy and well balanced with pleasant sweetness.
 I love the Mae Ploy brand.
 Thai sweet chili sauce is wonderful as a dip for fresh spring rolls, mixed with a bit of lime juice.
 Fried chicken wings covered in this sauce are more often spotted in restaurants.
 About any fried food will go well with this sauce.